Amol2709/EMOTION-RECOGITION-USING-KERAS/README.md

 python build_dataset.py

 After executing it, you will find that in directory fer2013/hdf5 three hdf5 file(test.hdf5,train.hdf5,validation.hdf5) will be generated.
-I have not uploaded these thre
+I have not uploaded these three files(it's size  is 700mb).... .

 ##  Task 2: Train Model from scratch